adjamas/OpenForge/README.md

 ## Challenges

 ### Sustainability
-Maintaining a free and open space relies heavily on donations and volunteer efforts, which can be challenging to sustain.
+Maintaining a free and open space relies heavily on donations and volunteer efforts, which can be challenging to sustain. **Effective branding and marketing has to be implemented to make OpenForge's services visible and attractive to partners. **

 ### Space Management
 Ensuring the space is organized and equipment is maintained requires continuous community effort.